todor-ilivanov/event-manager-app/README.md

 Barebones event management app using a backend serverless API.
 Users are able to sign in, create and view events, where the events are grouped by Ongoing, Upcoming and Past.

-## Deployment
-Netlify CI/CD is set up for this project.
-Deployed at https://serene-goldwasser-22cd0e.netlify.app/.

 ## Workflow
 Authentication is done via AWS Cognito, and API requests are routed to Lambdas using API Gateway.
 Storage of events is done using DynamoDB.